Anglican Church of Canada: Liturgy and service books

-In 1918 and 1962 the ACC produced successive authoritative Canadian prayer books, substantially based on the 1662 English Book of Common Prayer (BCP); both were conservative revisions consisting largely of minor editorial emendations of archaic diction.
-The 1962 prayer book is still in regular use throughout the ACC, and has been translated into a number of languages.
+In 1918 and 1962 the ACC produced successive authoritative Canadian Books of Common Prayer (BCPs), substantially based on the 1662 English prayer book; both were conservative revisions consisting largely of minor editorial emendations of archaic diction.
+The 1962 Canadian prayer book is still in regular use throughout the ACC, and has been translated into a number of languages.
 The French translation, Le Recueil des Prières de la Communauté Chrétienne, was published in 1967.

 In 1985 the Book of Alternative Services (BAS) was issued, officially not designated to supersede but to be used alongside the 1962 prayer book.
 It is a more thoroughgoing modernizing of Canadian Anglican liturgies, containing considerable borrowings from Lutheran, Church of England, American Episcopal and post-Second Vatican Council Roman Rite Catholic service books; it was received with general enthusiasm and in practice has largely supplanted the Book of Common Prayer, although the BCP remains the official Liturgy of the Church in Canada.
 The preference for the BAS among many parishes and clergy has been countered by the founding of the Prayer Book Society of Canada, which seeks "to promote the understanding and use of the BCP as a spiritual system of nurture for life in Christ".
-The tension between adherents of the BCP and advocates of the BAS has contributed to a sense of disaffection within the Church.
+The tension between adherents of the BCP and advocates of the BAS has contributed to a sense of disaffection within the church.
 There have been increasing calls for revision of the Book of Alternative Services.
 Those who use the BAS have cited various shortcomings as it ages and newer liturgies are produced elsewhere in the Communion.
 At the 2007 General Synod, a resolution was passed which will begin the process of revising the modern language liturgies.

 Hymnody is an important aspect of worship in Anglicanism, and the ACC is no different.
 There is no one hymnal required to be used, although the ACC has produced four successive authorized versions since 1908.
 The most recent, Common Praise, was published in 1998.
 Anglican plainsong is represented in the new hymnal, as well as in the older Canadian Psalter, published in 1963.
 Notable Canadian Anglican hymnists include Derek Holman, Gordon Light, Herbert O'Driscoll, and Healey Willan.
 For a time, beginning in the early 1970s, many Anglican congregations experimented with The Hymn Book produced jointly with the United Church of Canada under the direction of Canadian composer F. R. C. Clarke, but both churches have since abandoned the common hymnal.

 Like most churches of the Anglican Communion, the ACC was beset by intense conflict over the ritualism controversies of the latter 19th century, leading in some extreme cases to schism.
 Throughout much of the 20th century, parishes – and, to a certain extent, dioceses or regions – were more or less divided between high church (Anglo-Catholic), low church (evangelical), and broad church (middle-of-the-road).
 Many of these designations have become muted with time, as the passions which fired the debate have cooled and most parishes have found a happy medium or accommodation.